-On Saturday, October 14, the Morrisons left Philadelphia on a steamboat headed for Newcastle, Delaware, where they were to set sail for India once the stormy weather cleared.
-The next day they were on board the Edward which was under the command of Capt.
+On October 14, the Morrisons left Philadelphia on a steamboat to Newcastle, Delaware, to set sail for India once the stormy weather cleared.
+They were on board the Edward which was under the command of Capt.
 J. H. Cheyney.
-It was the Sabbath so Rev. Morrison held a service on the deck with the passengers and crew in attendance as he preached from Romans 10:4, “For Christ is the end of the law for righteousness to everyone that believeth.”
+It was the Sabbath so Rev. Morrison held a service on the deck with passengers and crew in attendance as he preached from Romans 10:4, “For Christ is the end of the law for righteousness to everyone that believeth.”
 Anna Maria described their accommodations on the sailing ship.

 The stateroom admits one chair, and a small table, which answers the purpose also of a wash-stand, having a bowl fastened to it.
 Our berths are large, and by far more comfortable than I supposed they would be.
 And if we could have a little more air, we should sleep charmingly.

-However, when the ship sailed for India on Monday, October 16, what was hoped to be a charming trip ended up a horrendous journey for Anna Maria.
-The one-hundred-seventy-day voyage to Calcutta included reoccurring extended bouts with sea sickness—one lasting two weeks, to which was added a mysterious malady with symptoms that included a splitting headache and convulsions.
+When the ship sailed for India October 16, the anticipated charming trip was a horrendous journey for Anna Maria.
+The one-hundred-seventy-day voyage to Calcutta was a nightmare of reoccurring extended bouts with sea sickness—one of which lasted two weeks.
+She also suffered a mysterious malady with symptoms that included a splitting headache and convulsions.
 The unidentified disease was diagnosed by one passenger with a smattering of medical knowledge as “congestion of the liver.”
-Late in the voyage, Anna Maria developed bowel pain to add to her discomfort.
-When the Edward arrived in Calcutta on April 6, 1838, things were looking better because they were in the country where they would serve the Lord, but despite the peace of port, Anna Maria’s headaches continued to bother her.
-Whether it was a Calcutta physician or local remedy, the treatment chosen to help her involved the application of leaches to her head in conjunction with ice.
+Late in the voyage, Anna Maria developed stomach pain to add to her discomfort.
+When the Edward arrived in Calcutta April 6, 1838, things were looking better because the Morrisons were in the country where they would serve the Lord, but despite the peace of port, Anna Maria’s headaches continued to be troublesome.
+A physician treated her by putting leaches and ice on her head.
 Added to the Morrisons’ difficulties was the news that cholera was raging in Calcutta.
-The sequence of events becomes unclear at this point, but it appears the Morrisons remained on the Edward as they awaited transport to Allahabad, which is nearly 500 miles northwest of Calcutta.
-For Anna Maria, new symptoms developed indicative of cholera and she died of the horrid disease on April 27, 1838.
-So, John and Anna Maria had been married about seven months, on the move nearly the whole time, and they did not reach their field of ministry in Allahabad together.
+The sequence of events is not clear at this point, but it appears the Morrisons remained on the Edward in the bay waiting for transport to Allahabad, which is nearly 500 miles northwest of Calcutta.
+Anna Maria developed symptoms indicative of cholera and she died of the water-borne disease April 27, 1838.
+So, John and Anna Maria had been married about seven months, on the move the whole time, and they did not reach their field of ministry in Allahabad together.
 To say the least, this is a horribly sad story but not an uncommon one for western missionaries working in Asia.

-Unfortunately, information regarding the response of John Hunter Morrison to Anna Maria’s death is not available, but it is clear that he went about his missionary ministry.
-He came to be known among the missionaries in India as “The Lion of the Punjab,” for his toughness in difficult times and for his pointed and faithful preaching of the Bible.
-However, though tough, he was congenial, well loved, and greatly respected by the people of India and his colleagues.
-It did not take Rev. Morrison long to remarry because less than a year after Anna Maria’s death on February 20, 1839, he married Isabella Hay of Scotland at Allahabad.
-Presumably, they had met in the missionary community.
-But after only four years, she died in Calcutta on February 14, 1843.
-On June 1, 1846, while Rev. Morrison was visiting the United States he married Anna Williams of England in Louisville, Kentucky.
+John continued his journey to his field of ministry and worked faithfully throughout the years.
+He came to be known among the missionaries as “The Lion of the Punjab,” because of his tenacity and faithful preaching of the Bible.
+Though tough, he was also congenial, well loved, and greatly respected by the people of India and his colleagues.
+It did not take Rev. Morrison long to remarry because less than a year after Anna Maria’s death on February 20, 1839 he married Isabella Hay of Scotland at Allahabad.
+They had likely met in the missionary community.
+But after only four years, she died in Calcutta on February 14, 1843, but then on June 1, 1846, while Morrison was visiting the United States he married Anna Williams of England in Louisville, Kentucky.

-One event in the history of India that was particularly difficult for the Morrisons and the work of missionaries occurred in May 1857 when some sepoys—Indian soldiers serving under British military command—shot their officers in Meerut in reaction to the British imprisoning some sepoys because they disobeyed orders regarding the use of their Enfield rifles.
-The sepoys marched to Delhi where they teamed with others in the hopes of restoring the Mughal emperor, Bhādur Shah II.
-The revolt spread, the British responded by deploying reinforcements from other colonies, but peace was not achieved until July 9, 1858.
-As was seen in the article on Presbyterians of the Past about John and Katherine Peale in China, when nationals oppose being ruled or influenced by foreign countries Christian missionaries from those countries sometimes suffer persecution, even death.
-In the case of the Presbyterian missionary work in northern India, four missionary couples were killed along with two children.
-Fortunately for John H. Morrison, he and Anna were spared, but their mission station and several others in the region were either partially or completely destroyed.
-John and Anna had enjoyed nearly fifteen years of married life when she became Rev. Morrison’s third wife to pass away, December 20, 1860, at Cawnpore.
+One event in the history of India that was particularly difficult for the Morrisons and mission work occurred in May 1857 when some sepoys—Indian soldiers serving under British military command—shot their officers in Meerut in reaction to the British imprisoning some sepoys because they disobeyed orders regarding the use of their Enfield rifles.
+The sepoys marched to Delhi to join others in restoring the Mughal emperor, Bhādur Shah II.
+The revolt spread, the British responded by deploying reinforcements from other colonies, but peace was not achieved until summer 1858.
+It was a difficult and dangerous time for missionaries in India.
+In the case of Presbyterian missions in northern India, four couples were killed along with two children.
+Fortunately, John and Anna were spared, but their mission station along with several others in the region were either partially or completely destroyed.
+John and Anna had enjoyed nearly fifteen years of married life when she became Morrison’s third wife to pass away at Cawnpore, December 20, 1860.
 The cause of her death was small pox.
 Once again, he had to pick up the pieces of his life and continue ministering to the Indian people.
 Anna Maria died of cholera, Isabella died from an unknown cause, and Anna passed away from small pox.
 Would he marry again?

 In 1863 Rev. Morrison returned to the United States for a visit.
-He was elected moderator of the General Assembly for its meeting in Peoria, Illinois.
+He was elected moderator of the General Assembly during its meeting in Peoria, Illinois.
 He was a member of the Presbytery of Lodiana, one of three presbyteries of the Synod of Northern India.
-Normally a moderator is present to deliver a sermon to the assembly the year following the one in which he hefted the gavel, but in the case of Moderator Morrison he would likely be back in India, so as he adjourned the 1863 assembly he made a few closing comments of appreciation.
+Normally a moderator is present to deliver a sermon to the assembly the year after he hefted the gavel and directed the presbyters, but in the case of Moderator Morrison he would be back in India, so as he adjourned the 1863 assembly he made a few closing comments of appreciation.

-Ten years after the death of Anna, John married his fourth wife in 1870, Elizabeth Amalie Reuther, who was the daughter of German missionary Rev. Charles Frederick Reuther of the Church of England Missionary Society.
-Dr. Morrison continued his ministry in the several churches of India until he, like his first wife, died of Asiatic cholera, September 16, 1881, at Dehradun.
-The cultural, climactic, dietary, and religious transition from the United States to northern India was then, as it is today, dramatic, yet despite the cost to his household, Dr. Morrison continued his ministry.
+Ten years after the death of Anna, John married his fourth wife in 1870, Elizabeth Amalie Reuther, the daughter of German missionary Rev. Charles Frederick Reuther of the Church of England Missionary Society.
+Morrison continued his ministry in the several churches of India until he, like his first wife, died of cholera, September 16, 1881, at Dehradun.
+The cultural, dietary, climatic, and religious transition from the United States to northern India was then, as it is today, dramatic, yet despite the cost to his household, Dr. Morrison continued ministry.
 He worked not only in Allahabad but other cities including Agra, Sabathu, Simla, Ambala, Lahore, Rawalpindi, and Dehradun.
-Elizabeth survived John along with his five sons and three daughters.
-Two of the sons, Rev. W. J. P. Morrison and Rev. Robert Morrison, as well as two daughters served in overseas missions.
+Elizabeth survived John along with five sons and three daughters.
+Two of the sons, Rev. W. J. P. Morrison and Rev. Robert Morrison, and two daughters served in overseas missions.
 He was honored by Washington College with the Doctor of Divinity in 1857.
 His publications include: The Love of God, A Sermon, 1840; a sermon on infant baptism published in Allahabad in 1847; On Prayer for the Outpouring of the Holy Spirit, date unknown; and Presbyterian Union: Being a Compilation of the Measures that have been Adopted for Promoting the Organization of the Presbyterian Church for all India, 1873.